jkon1513/ASE2018/docs/proposalrough.md

  * A user wants to be able to use in the colloquial name of a Columbia building - or the SSOL building code - when finding directions, to avoid having to use the full address of a location on campus.

  * A user wants to start typing a location, and the application shows recommendations as they type, so they can save time.

+ * As a new student, I want an easy way to keep track of my classes.
+My conditions of satisfaction are that I can create a table of my classes and the buildings they are in.

+ * As a new student, I want to tap on a building on the map to learn more about it.
+My conditions of satisfaction are that a link will redirect me to wikicu.com.

 ## Stretch Goal

 * Plug into SSOL to automate the process of transfer course data to our app.

+* Authentification through Facebook for faster login.

+* As a new student, I want to find new friends who are taking the same classes.
+  My conditions of satisfaction are that there is a "share to Facebook" button which will let other budding young Lions find me.